janeyrinn/karmayoga/README.md

 3. A thank you to **Daisy McGirr** for her assistance with deployment.

-4. Last but not least a resounding thank you to **Jo, Sean, John and Scott** on the CI tutoring team for their assistance and unfailing good natured humour no matter the situation.
+4. Last but not least a resounding thank you to **Jo, Johann, Sean, John, Igor and Scott** on the CI tutoring team for their assistance and unfailing good natured humour no matter the situation.